OrbitalEnterprises/eve-esi-client/docs/CharacterApi.md

 Get blueprints

-Return a list of blueprints the character owns  --- Alternate route: &#x60;/v2/characters/{character_id}/blueprints/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/blueprints/&#x60;  --- This route is cached for up to 3600 seconds
+Return a list of blueprints the character owns  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java